Release Notes - Yoda v2.0

 • Vault archiving workflow: enhanced support for the vault archiving workflow

-• Secured status removal: removed Secured status from the research space
+• Secured status removal: removed the Secured status from the research space

-• Intake module deprecation: Deprecated the intake module
+• Intake module removal: removed the intake module

-• Group manager: Group managers can now change their role or remove themselves as long as there is another group manager in the group
+• Group manager: Group managers and technical admins can now change their role or remove themselves from a group as long as there is another group manager in the group

 Changes affecting technical administrators